alex-musick/wedge/README.md

 - ```/model {model-id}```: Change models without clearing context.

 ## Safety
-Wedge has three "danger levels:" 0, 1, and 2.
+Wedge has three safety modes.
+0, 1, and 2.
 The lower the number, the safer the harness.
 - 0: All destructive operations require approval.
 This is the default.
 - 1: The model can freely edit any files in the working directory.
 All other file edits are auto-denied.
 Shell commands still require approval.
 Use this mode to let the model freely work on a repo where you can revert the changes if something goes wrong.
 - 2: Everything is auto-approved.
 Basically "YOLO" mode.
 Use this in a sandbox/container.